 How we test cameras

-We test cameras primarily by using them to take photographs and video in a wide range of real-world situations.
+We test cameras primarily by using them to take photographs and video in a wide range of real-world situations, including shooting in low-light, as well as bright conditions with harsh lighting to test dynamic range.
 We evaluate their control layouts and handling, and the usability of their viewfinders and screens.
 We assess their autofocus across a range of different subjects and shooting scenarios and check their continuous shooting capabilities.
+For example, to see how versatile the Canon EOS R8 is, we tested this with both RF-mount lenses, as well as older DSLR lenses with Canon’s EF to RF adapter.

 Further reading: